merely-useful/py-rse/chapters/chapter-abstracts.md

 ## 11. Testing Software

-It is critical to test software to reassure people (including yourself) that the software is correct enough and to make tolerances on "enough" explicit.
+It is critical to test software to reassure people that the software is correct enough and to make tolerances on "enough" explicit.
 There are several layers to testing software: